manucapolongo/Book-3-Thucydides-Digital-Project/README.md

 **Layers:**
 - `11_annotations_repeated_individuals.csv` — point layer, X=`longitude`, Y=`latitude`, graduated symbol by `mention_count`, labelled by `QUOTE_TRANSCRIPTION`
 - AWMC tiles — base map

+## Licence
+All original datasets and map files in this repository are released under Creative Commons Zero v1.0 Universal (CC0) — no rights reserved.
+You may copy, modify, and distribute this data without asking permission or providing attribution.

+## Attribution and Data Sources
+This project incorporates data from several external sources, each with its own licence.
+When reusing the datasets in this repository, please attribute the following sources separately:

+### Pleiades Gazetteer (geographical coordinates for all CSV files)

+Elliott, Tom, Roger Bagnall, Richard Talbert, et al. (eds.).
+Pleiades: A Gazetteer of Past Places.
+Institute for the Study of the Ancient World, NYU, 2006–present. https://pleiades.stoa.org.
+Licensed under Creative Commons Attribution 3.0 (CC BY 3.0).
+Attribution is required when reusing coordinate data derived from Pleiades.

+### Perseus Digital Library (place-mention annotation dataset for Thucydides)

+Crane, Gregory (ed.).
+Perseus Digital Library.
+Tufts University, 1987–present. https://www.perseus.tufts.edu.
+The dataset of place annotations for Thucydides' History of the Peloponnesian War was sourced from Perseus and filtered to Book 3 for this project.

+### Thucydides, History of the Peloponnesian War (base text)

+Thucydides.
+History of the Peloponnesian War.
+Translated by J. M. Dent and E. P. Dutton (Crawley translation), 1914.
+Available via the Perseus Digital Library.
+Public domain.